vishaljsoni/ReactHelloWorld/README.md

 # ReactHelloWorld
-a Codespaces/React hello world sample
+a Codespaces/React hello world sample.
+See the https://github.com/github/customer-success-architects/blob/main/ChalkTalks/Codespaces.md for more details.

 ## To use
 1. In the terminal, browse to the src directory `cd hello-world/src`